srobo/kitbook/docs/competition/matches/match-scoring.md

 The steps to perform are as follows:
 1. Receive both score sheets from the marshals
-2. Check the sheets match, (and resolve any discrepencies)
+2. Check the sheets match, (and resolve any discrepancies)
 3. Enter the scores into the computer
 4. File the score sheet in a folder

-### Discrepency in score sheets
+### Discrepancy in score sheets

 There are two score sheets for every match.
-It's likely that there may be a discrepency between the sheets.
+It's likely that there may be a discrepancy between the sheets.
 If that's the case, one match score entry volunteer should speak to the marshals to try to find the correct state.

 If you have any questions, speak to the head match scorer.
 In SR2019 the head match scorer is on the balcony.